evanjflack/bacondecomp/README.md

 ## Overview

-`bacon` is a package with tools to perform the Goodman-Bacon decomposition for differences-in-differences with variation in timing treatment.
+`bacon` is a package with tools to perform the Goodman-Bacon decomposition for differences-in-differences with variation in treatment timing.

 ## Functions
 * `bacon()`